visrealm/pico9918/core/README.md

 It needs the default `PICO9918_SINGLE_INSTANCE=0` - a class per VDP is the point of it.

-Built `PICO9918_MODE=1`, it carries the F18A's GPU as well.
+It carries the F18A's GPU as well.
 Unlock the chip, put a TMS9900 program in VRAM and write its entry address to VR54 and VR55 - the low byte last, because writing that one is what starts it:

 ```python
 vdp.gpu_init()